File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 children are determined (by and large) by:

-(1) the amount and quality of the education they received
+(2) The amount and quality of the education they received

 If inheritance of IQ potential did not exist - which was believed for a long time in the 20th century - then low grades implying bad teachers would make sense.

-Since we all know that schools recruit children from different areas, which can be "good" and from those that are "not so good" (as reflected by property prices), it is a fallacy to assume that the IQ bell-curves of the inflowing children are the same.
+Since we all know that schools recruit children from different areas, which can be 'good' and from those that are 'not so good' (as reflected by property prices), it is a fallacy to assume that the IQ bell-curves of the inflowing children are the same.

 To test the quality of the teaching staff we need to determine its productivity by measuring for a class the cognitive skills at the beginning and at the end of a school year.
 A really failing school is one where there is not enough difference between the scores at the beginning and the end of a school year.
 [To be fair: certain districts have truly dysfunctional children and keeping them alive is already quite an achievement.
 For the sake of the argument we ignore in the remainder these luckily, (still?) exceptional cases.]